Summer Tours in Iceland

 If you’ve got questions about what it’s like to visit Iceland in summer, we’ve got the answers.
 Read on for expert advice regarding Iceland summer holiday packages, encompassing practical advice and insider tips.

-Iceland is open for travellers and is one of the safest countries in the world to visit right now.
-The government has successfully managed the coronavirus outbreak through rigorous tracing, testing and isolating.
-Because of this, Iceland has had the lowest number of coronavirus cases in Europe.
+Iceland has been one of the best success stories in terms of handling the Covid-19 outbreak.
+The government has implemented a rigorous policy of tracing, testing and isolating.
+Because of this, Iceland has had one of the lowest number of coronavirus cases in Europe.

 The spell from June to August is the most popular time to visit Iceland, with mildest temperatures and longer daylight hours.
 It can still get chilly in Iceland at this time of year though, so be prepared for all weather!